lukaswhite/task_monitor/README.md

   }
 });
 ```
+> Note that in the above example, `logger` comes from the [logging](https://pub.dev/packages/logging) package; see the Miscellany section for more details.

 ## History

 By default, the monitor keeps a running history of tasks being run.

+E.g. to get records for a particular task:

 ```dart
 List<TaskExecution> history = monitor.getForTask('synch-data');